Takata in talks with DoJ to resolve criminal allegations: WSJ

-Japan's Takata Corp (7312.T) is in talks with the U.S. Department of Justice to resolve allegations of criminal wrongdoing related to its faulty air bags, the Wall Street Journal reported on Wednesday.
+(Reuters) - Japan's Takata Corp 7312.T is in talks with the U.S. Department of Justice to resolve allegations of criminal wrongdoing related to its faulty air bags, the Wall Street Journal reported on Wednesday.

 Federal prosecutors have found evidence of unlawful conduct in Takata's handling of rupture-prone air bags and are waiting for the company's proposal on how to resolve an anticipated criminal case, the Journal reported, citing people familiar with the matter. (on.wsj.com/2cKtmjv)